 After 24 hours, most cats recover, while some require long-term hospitalization.

 As no fatality has been recorded, it is safe to say that your cat will recover sooner or later.

-How to Prevent Your Cats from Eating Corn Plant?
+How to Prevent Your Cats from Eating Corn Plants?

 Cats are curious beings and love scratching, digging, playing, and throwing objects.

-So you can prevent your pet from consuming or mistreating the houseplants including corn plants in the following way!
+So you can prevent your pet from consuming or mistreating Corn Plants in the following ways!

-Corn plants have various therapeutic effects but cause severe poisoning and irritation in cats.
-However, this does not mean the complete elimination of the plant from your home.
+Corn Plants can cause severe cat poisoning and irritation.
+However, this does not mean completely eliminating the plant from your home.

-Now that you are familiar with the adverse effects of Corn plants on your cats, I hope you will be more cautious with handling the plant if you are a fur parent.
+Now that you are familiar with the adverse effects of Corn plants on your cats, I hope you will be more cautious with handling the plant.